razvipac/oopp-splitty/docs/feedback/week04.md

 #### Chair performance

-*TA Instructions:*
-Please consider the following dimensions in your assessment:

 - Did the chair ensure that all topics of the agenda were covered?
 - Were all topics covered for an appropriate amount of time?